“Science is the process that takes us from confusion to understanding…” – B

-4. If there is an associated Significant Product Characteristic or Significant Process Characteristic in the DFMEA or PFMEA that is associated with the Failure mode / Cause, this is noted in the “Special Char.” column in the PCP.
+4. If there is an associated Significant Product Characteristic or Significant Process Characteristic in the DFMEA or PFMEA associated with the Failure mode / Cause, this is noted in the “Special Char.” column in the PCP.

-5. The Current Process Controls from the PFMEA (Wheel spoke installation work instructions and Visual check of wheel assembly by operator) are entered in the “Control Method” column of the PCP.
+5. The Current Process Controls from the PFMEA (Wheel spoke installation work instructions and Visual check of wheel assembly by an operator) are entered in the “Control Method” column of the PCP.

 The process control team can enter the remaining information into the PCP.

 The Design FMEA can identify Key Product Characteristics (KPCs).
-KPCs are input to the Process FMEA, and require follow up in the Process Control Plan.
+KPCs are input to the Process FMEA and require follow-up in the Process Control Plan.
 They usually have their own approval process.

 The Process FMEA can identify Key Control Characteristics (KCCs).
-Similar to KPCs, they require follow up in the Process Control Plan.
+Similar to KPCs, they require follow-up in the Process Control Plan.